 - Claiming tax shelter investments losses on your tax return.

 - When you own or work in a business, which receives cash and/or tips in the normal course of business.

 - Large business expenses in relation to your income on your tax return.

 - A prior IRS audit that resulted in a tax deficiency.

 - An informant has given information to the IRS.

-- If you owe back taxes contact the IRS and make an offer and compromise so you have a payment plan that your can live with.
+- If you owe back taxes, contact the IRS and make an offer.
+Compromise so you have a payment plan that your can live with.
 They will usually work this out with you.